A Latent Space Model for Cognitive Social Structures Data: Krackhardt's 1990 dataset

 \section{Krackhardt's 1990 dataset}

-To motivate our modeling approach, we consider an ``advice'' CSS reported by \citet{krackhardt-1990}.
-This CSS involves $33$ employees in a small firm involved in maintenance of information systems.
+To motivate our modeling approach, we consider the ``advice'' CSS reported by \citet{krackhardt-1990}.
+This CSS considers $33$ employees in a small firm involved in maintenance of information systems.
 Using Krackhardt's (1987) methodology, each actor in the network was asked to fill out a questionnaire answering the following question: ``Who would this person go to for help or advice at work?''
-That is, if a specific person had a question or ran into a problem at work, who would he/she likely go to to ask for advice or help?.
+That is, if a specific person had a question or ran into a problem at work, who would she/he likely go to ask for advice or help?
 All 33 respondents completed the questionnaire, each answering the same question about himself/herself and all the others employees.
-Hence, this advice dataset constitutes a complete CSS composed of $I = 33$ directed, binary networks $\Y_1,\ldots,\Y_{33}$, each one of size $33\times 33$ in which $\yiij = 1$ if Actor $j$ informs that Actor $i$ is likely to go for advice to Actor $i'$, and $\yiij = 0$ otherwise.
+Hence, this advice dataset constitutes a complete CSS composed of $I = 33$ directed, binary networks $\Y_1,\ldots,\Y_{33}$, each one of size $33\times 33$, in which $\yiij = 1$ if Actor $j$ informs that Actor $i$ is likely to go for advice to Actor $i'$, and $\yiij = 0$ otherwise.
+The diagonal elements of each $\Y_j$ are treated as structural zeros.
 No nodal or link covariates are available for this dataset.

 Figure \ref{fig_nets_krackhardt} presents the ties reported by three employees (which in our notation correspond to $\Y_8$, $\Y_{13}$ and $\Y_{19}$), along with the consensus network obtained by using \eqref{eq_theshold_function} with $\delta_0 = 0.5$ (i.e., a link is retained if only if at least 50\% of the actors agree on it).
-There is wide variability among the networks reported by the informers, and homophily effects are clear.
-The number of links ranges from 27 (Actor 13) to 430 (Actor 12); while Actors 4, 8, 13, and 29 at most report 46 links each, 18 employees inform more than 100 ties each.
-Interestingly, Actor 11, who only perceives 94 connections, is the only employee that reports never seeking advice from others.
+There is wide variability among the reporters, and homophily effects are clear.
+The number of links ranges from 27 (Actor 13) to 430 (Actor 12); while Actors 4, 8, 13, and 29 at most report 46 links each, 18 employees report more than 100 links each.
+Interestingly, Actor 11, who only perceives 94 links, is the only employee that reports never seeking advice from others.
 Similarly, Actors 1, 4, 13, 29, 30, and 32 report that no co-worker goes to them for guidance.